Click on each image to view a pdf sample.

 |Communication Layout||Sample Chiller System||Sample Air Handling Unit|

 |Sample VAV Box||Floor Plans|

-* System Layout - the HVAC equipment is represented accurately with attention to the location of equipment and the areas it serves and the configuration of the coils and dampers.
+* System Layout - the HVAC equipment is represented accurately with attention to the location of equipment, the areas it serves, and the coils and dampers' configuration.

-* Wiring Details - Every system includes wiring details showing field wiring from the panel to the equipment as well as termination details for interface with equipment that is furnished by others.
-This detail allows a quick and accurate wiring job.
-Job wide "typical" details are not used since almost every job contains some non-typical wiring and terminations.
+* Wiring Details - Every system includes wiring details showing field wiring from the panel to the equipment and termination details for interface with equipment that others furnish.
+This detail allows for a quick and accurate wiring job.
+Job-wide "typical" details are not used since almost every job contains some non-typical wiring and terminations.

 * Point Schedule - The point schedule is basically the controller layout.
-This information is mostly used by the programmer to generate the software database.
-It includes the sensor and actuator ranges (i.e. 4-20ma equals 0-100% RH).
+The programmer mostly uses this information to generate the software database.
+It includes the sensor and actuator ranges (i.e., 4-20ma equals 0-100% RH).

-* Floor Plans - Ask any service technician, floor plans are very useful for locating equipment after the job is done.
-The floor plans will identify the location for panels, thermostats and pressure sensors located in ductwork and piping.
+* Floor Plans - Ask any service technician; floor plans help locate equipment after the job is done.
+The floor plans will identify the location for panels, thermostats, and pressure sensors located in ductwork and piping.